lino-framework/book/docs/specs/comments.rst

 ========

 .. class:: Comment

     A **comment** is a short text which some user writes about some other database object.
 It has no recipient.

-    .. attribute:: body_text
+    .. attribute:: body

         The full body text of your comment.

     .. attribute:: body_preview

         The first paragraph of your :attr:`body`.

+    .. attribute:: user

+        The author of the comment.

+    .. attribute:: owner

+        A generic foreign key to the commentable database object to which this comment relates.

+    .. attribute:: published

+        When this comment has been published.
+A timestamp.

 .. class:: Comments